Crossland Hall Removal

 November 2025: Permit for Crossland removal secured from the Town of Orono, though no major construction activity will occur until after Trustees’ final approval.

 Dec.
-17, 2025: North campus improvement project, inclusive of Crossland removal, presented to the University of Maine System Board of Trustees’ Finance, Facilities and Technology Committee.
+17, 2025: North campus improvement project, inclusive of Crossland removal, unanimously approved by the University of Maine System Board of Trustees’ Finance, Facilities, and Technology Committee.

 Spring 2026: Design work to begin on both the Deering Hall fourth floor for the Spruce Budworm Lab and the ESL building for the future Franco-American Centre.